DougFalconieri/Presentation4/Presentation4.md

     * All the steps in a `Background` block will be executed at the beginning of every scenario in the file.
 * When you need to set up a large amount of similar state at the beginning of a scenario, you can use Gherkin's data table syntax instead of tons of repetitive `Given` steps.
     * The data table syntax looks like this:
+    * Cucumber has built-in functionality to access and compare the data in data tables.

 ```
 Given the menu contains these items:
 | name            | price  |